 - You received a CERB payment from both Service Canada and the CRA for the same period of time

-What are the consequences of not making your CERB repayment?
+What are the consequences of not making your CERB repayments?

 As you can imagine, requesting CERB repayment has left many Canadians in a difficult situation.
 This is reinforced by the fact that the money is owed to the CRA, which has far greater powers than any other creditor.
 The CRA can quickly act, without much notice to you, although they have taken softer steps when it comes to collection CERB repayment.
 Consequences that the CRA can take if you fail to make your CERB repayments include: